CosmiQuantum/MEMS_docs/LOUD_electrical/MEMS_pinouts.md

 **Notes:**
 * I just noticed that I put the pin labels on the wrong layer of the inverted board.
 Oops.
 Someone should take a sharpie and write in order ``X+, X-, Y-, Y+`` on the front of the board.
 The labeling order should be opposite that of the "standard" D-sub breakout board.
 The unlabeled pin on both boards is ground.
 This should be fixed for future iterations.
 * The D-sub connector is supposed to hang off the pcb a little bit- I tried to copy the design of the commercial board.
 If people dislike this, it's pretty easy to change.
+* Text indicating board polarity is located on the bottom of the board, by the date
+*
 </br>

 ---